ZanzyTHEbar/Shunt/README.md

 # Shunt Library

 This library is a a c++ implementation of the shunt algorithm.
 It is a library for parsing mathematical expressions and evaluating them.
-It is designed to be used in a game engine, but can be used in any c++ project.
+It is designed to be used with Arduino, but can be used in any c++ project by removing the logging statements.

 ## Usage